Multiple sclerosis expert shares insights into research, innovations, and hope for the future.

 Neurologist Dr. Barry Singer sits down with Accredo’s Diana Florio to discuss his life-long pursuit to help patients live well with MS.

-I recently met with Barry Singer, M.D., a world-renowned neurologist specializing in multiple sclerosis (MS) at The MS Center for Innovations in Care in the Missouri Baptist Medical Center in St. Louis, as he was preparing to hop a flight to Germany to present on advancing MS care at a university hospital.
-Our time together was only a brief snapshot of a day-in-the-life of Dr. Singer, as his distinguished career spans over two decades.
-His contributions to the field are invaluable; all of which underscore his commitment to patient care, advocacy, and innovative research.
+In recognition of March as multiple sclerosis (MS) awareness month, I met with Barry Singer, MD, a world-renowned neurologist.
+Dr. Singer specializes in MS at The MS Center for Innovations in Care in the Missouri Baptist Medical Center in St. Louis.
+Our time together was only a brief snapshot of a day in the life of Dr. Singer, as his distinguished career spans over two decades.
+His contributions to the field are invaluable, and all underscore his commitment to patient care, advocacy and innovative research.

 Dr. Singer, what inspired you to specialize in neurology, specifically in MS?